Logykh/stage-3-/report.md

 Labels are provided for 40 samples, from which the first 20 are metastatic, labeled as 1, and the remaining 20 as primary, labeled as 0.

 # Dataset Split
-Now, the pre-labeled dataset is split into training and test sets where 80% of the data can be used for training and the remaining 20% has been kept for testing.
+The dataset was split into 80% for training and 20% for testing, focusing on features correlated with the labels.
 This split takes those features into consideration that are highly interlinked with the given labels.

 # Model Training
-The model trains on the selected features.
-The model performed at a very good level as its achieving an accuracy of 75% and some other metrics, including confusion matrix and classification are used for further evaluation
+The model achieved 75% accuracy, evaluated using metrics such as a confusion matrix and classification reports.

 # Visualizations
 **1- Feature Importance Plot :**

-The importance of the top 20 genes for making the predictions in a horizontal bar chart shows which features are most important for the model's performance.
+Displays the top 20 genes that contributed to the predictions.

 ![Picture1](https://github.com/user-attachments/assets/365ef218-4dc4-4624-a4f4-ec1c10b91cf0)

 **2- Confusion Matrix Heatmap :**

-It provides an overview of the model's performance by showing the count of true positives, true negatives, false positives, and false negatives of all the predictions.
+Shows true and false predictions to evaluate model performance.

 ![Picture2](https://github.com/user-attachments/assets/019d587a-3ab4-4c49-adec-dab87ec263ee)

-These visualizations together provide information regarding the efficacy of the model and feature importance of various genes in the classification of breast cancer.
+These visualizations highlight the model's efficacy and the significance of various genes in breast cancer classification.

 # **Conclusion**

 This analysis suggests potential biomarkers for distinguishing between primary and metastatic breast cancer.
-The machine learning pipeline, utilizing a Random Forest classifier, achieved an accuracy of 75%.
-Future research should focus on validating these biomarkers and exploring their potential therapeutic applications, alongside enhancing machine learning models for improved classification.
+The machine learning pipeline, using a Random Forest classifier, achieved 75% accuracy.
+Future research should validate these biomarkers, explore therapeutic applications, and enhance models for improved classification.